brian-carroll/elm_c_wasm/demos/2021-01-language-test-app/notes.md

   - what would we even want here?
   - doesn't need a function body, the body of foldl will do it

+- [ ] GC throws during replay.
+Bumped up the initial heap size for now to avoid it.

 ```elm
 countAllRunnables =
     List.foldl (countRunnables >> (+)) 0